MAIF/shapash/docs/tutorials/tuto-plot02-contribution_plot.rst

 .. image:: tuto-plot02-contribution_plot_files/tuto-plot02-contribution_plot_18_0.png

-Ticket Class seems to affect the prediction of the mode: Third class negatively contributes to Survival.
+*Ticket Class* seems to affect the prediction of the model : *Third class* negatively contributes to *Survival*.

 Classification Case: Use label parameter to select the target modality you want to focus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-with label parameter, you can specify explicit label or label number
+With *label* parameter, you can specify explicit label or label number

 .. code:: ipython